multimaxman/multimax/README.md

 # multimax
-Hi, I'm looking to create a crypto token that works off ethereum For a digital Marketing framework.
+Hi, I'm looking to create a blockhain for a an NFT idea I have.
+Contact me at enquire@multimaxmarketing.com